dongchel/dongchel.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Presented a poster at the 2024 GRC Mechanical Systems in the Quantum Regime
+Attended the 2024 GRC Mechanical Systems in the Quantum Regime